 Project Proposal/Description: If this is your first semester in a lab, OR the first time you are applying for Bio 200/500, OR you are beginning a new project in your current lab, a project proposal is due before the end of the application deadline.

 The proposal should be written by you, but with input and assistance from your faculty mentor.
-Please include your name, mentor name, laboratory name, and date on top.
-The project description should include at least one paragraph on each of the following:
+Please include your name, semester, course number, mentor name and laboratory on the upper left of your proposal.
+The project proposal should include at least one paragraph on each of the following:

 - Project Background (e.g., what are the broad biological questions that are being addressed and the and the specific hypotheses to be tested)